hasgeek/hasjob/README.md

 This code runs on [Python][] with the [Flask][] microframework.
 You will need to install all the requirements listed in `requirements.txt` using `easy_install` or `pip`.
-Copy `settings-sample.py` to `settings.py`, edit as necessary, and start the server with:
+Copy `settings-sample.py` to `settings.py`, edit as necessary, and finish configuration with:

+    $ python manage.py db create
+    $ python manage.py configure

+To run the server in development mode:

     $ python runserver.py

 WSGI is recommended for production.
-Enable `mod_wsgi` in Apache and make a `VirtualHost` with:
+For Apache: enable `mod_wsgi` and make a `VirtualHost` with:

     WSGIScriptAlias / /path/to/website.wsgi

+For Nginx, run website.py under uWSGI and proxy to it:

+    location / {
+        include uwsgi_params; # Include common uWSGI settings here uwsgi_pass 127.0.0.1:8093;
+        uwsgi_param UWSGI_CHDIR /path/to/hasjob/git/repo/folder;
+        uwsgi_param UWSGI_MODULE website;
+    }

 [Python]: http://python.org/
 [Flask]: http://flask.pocoo.org/